Alena Leonova: 2018–19 season

-Alena was invited to the 2018 NHK Trophy after Elena Radionova withdrew due to injury.
+Leonova was invited to the 2018 NHK Trophy after Elena Radionova withdrew due to injury.
 She finished seventh in the most competitive event of the Grand Prix season, achieving new personal bests in the short program and total score.
 At the 2019 Russian Championships, she placed twelfth.

 Skating style

 Leonova is renowned for either superb technical ability, great style or artistic abilities, or noteworthy consistency, but she increasingly has gained recognition and praise for her unique choreography, on ice personality and delivery of her programs, and speed and attack.
 Her programs in the 2011 and 2012 seasons, done by renowned choreographer Nikolai Morozov, were noted for their creativity, rather bizarre and off beat quality, and complexity, and her delivery and commitment to them were praised.
 Early in her career she drew comparisons to former Russian great Irina Slutskaya due to her strong jumping ability and effervescent personality on the ice.